BradicM/Sarcoma_TE_paper_analysis/README.md

 The data directory includes the source data and code necessary to recreate all main and supplemental figures.
 The data directory has two subdirectories: 'study' and 'TCGA'.
 The 'study' subdirectory features analysis of the clinical dataset collected at MSKCC, while the 'TCGA' subdirectory represents the data set and analysis that replicate our observations.

-All necessary data files to reproduce all the figures are available in the 'data' folder and include:
+All necessary data files to reproduce all the figures are available in the 'data/study' and 'data/TCGA' folders and include: